ohenley/awesome-ada/README.md

 <div align="center">

 ```
-Ada is ticking our satellites, our aircrafts and our military equipment.
+Ada is powering our satellites, our aircrafts and our military equipment.
-Ada is arguably one of the most powerful language of all time.
+Ada is arguably one of the most advanced language of all time.
 Ada can deliver your next project.

                                               Long live Ada/SPARK.